-This unit of study follows on from LLW5900 - Advanced Legal Research Methods.
-This unit requires a student to write a 7000-9000 advanced legal dissertation based on the proposal created in LLW5900.
-The unit provides students the opportunity to apply and modify investigative, analytical and critical skills gained and developed through coursework units and LLW5900 to the resolution of a legal problem through a written dissertation.
-The research and writing must be completed during one semester under the supervision of a member of staff.
+This unit requires a student to write an advanced legal dissertation based on the proposal created in Advanced Legal Research Methods.
+The unit provides students the opportunity to apply and modify investigative, analytical and critical skills gained and developed through coursework units and Advanced Legal Research Methods to the resolution of a legal problem through a written dissertation.

 BLB1114 - Legal Research Methods